jadkai/skyblivion-location-editor/README.md

 **IMPORTANT**

 This tool relies on data exported from xEdit in a specific format.
-Specifically, it requires a text file containing locations where each line in the file has the form ID and editor ID of a location in the following format:
+Specifically, it requires a text file containing locations where each line in the file has the form ID and editor ID of a location in the following format (see Preparing data later in this README):

 `<Form ID>;<Editor ID>`